Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Clinical Preference & Real-World Application

-Its design ensures comfortable access and effective visualization.
+Its design ensures quick setup and efficient workflow.

 Practical Selection Guide